zeper-eng/Learning/README.md

-# Learning (Handrolled Machine learning and Statistical Analyses)
+# Learning (Hand-rolled Machine learning and Statistical Analyses)

 Initially begun as a small project to learn some typescript and work out implementing some simple statistical analyses, it actually also functions as a nice proof of product for the derivations and theorems I have been reading and doing in a notebook.